 Win + X -> Device Manager

 On running the Device Manager, you will get the details about the hardware components like processors, disks, monitors, and storage controllers.
-If you are still facing the problem, then check the newly installed hardware components like graphic cards, RAM, etc.
+If you are still facing the problem, check the newly installed hardware components like graphic cards, RAM, etc.

 - Win + X -> Device Manager -> Expand the device entries ->Find the problematic driver.